Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 You already know how important routine maintenance is for your bicycle.
 It keeps your bike running at peak performance and it can also keep you safe while on the road.

-While you may not need to grease your bike pedals as often as you do other moving parts like the chain and gears, you still need to grease pedals every few months.
+While you may not need to grease your bike pedals as often as you do other moving parts such as the chain and gears, you still need to grease the pedals every few months.
 The frequency will depend on how often and how far you ride.
 Consider greasing pedals once a month if you ride on particularly dusty dirt paths.
 Grease also comes in handy when you need to get pedals off a bike.

 Let’s take a look at what kind of grease to use for bike pedals.

 Price may also be a factor in your choice.
 Most of the companies above have very affordable pricing, but you may also need to buy a grease gun.
-In addition, keep in mind that it is sometimes a better financial decision to buy a larger, more expensive container if it will last longer, especially if you know for certain that it is the product you need.
+Also, keep in mind that it is sometimes a better financial decision to buy a larger, more expensive container if it will last longer, especially if you know for certain that it is the product you need.

 You do not necessarily have to use a grease made specifically for bike pedals.
 Other types will work just as well.
 We recommend finding something that is made for moving parts, though.
 Certain types of car grease, machinery grease, and even some types of grease used by locksmiths for doors can all be safely used on bicycles.

-And keep in mind that WD40 also markets a proper bike lubricant under its brand, which would be fine for greasing your pedals.
+And keep in mind that WD-40 also markets a proper bike lubricant under its brand, which would be fine for greasing your pedals.

 We strongly recommend reading articles or watching some online tutorials before greasing your pedals for the first time.
-Better yet, have a more seasoned cyclist (who has probably completed this task dozens of times) help you.
+Better yet, have a more seasoned cyclist (who has probably completed this task dozens of times) help you: